SMZR 32x100 / N52 - magnetic roller

 Disadvantages of neodymium magnets:

-- Possible danger arising from small pieces of magnets can be dangerous, in case of ingestion, which is crucial in the context of child safety.
-It's also worth noting that tiny parts of these magnets have the potential to hinder the diagnostic process in case of swallowing.
+- Possible danger associated with microscopic parts of magnets can be dangerous, in case of ingestion, which becomes significant in the context of children's health.
+It's also worth noting that small elements of these magnets can hinder the diagnostic process in case of swallowing.

 Although magnets have shown to retain their effectiveness up to 80°C or 175°F, this temperature may vary depending on the type of material, shape, and intended use of the magnet.